tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	        return render(request, 'rango/profile.html', context_dict)

 We'll also need to `import` two classes that we haven't used before.
 One is the standard Django `User` model, and the other is Rango's `UserProfile` model.
-Note we did import the the `UserProfileForm` earlier -- that's different!
+Note we did import the `UserProfileForm` earlier -- that's different!

 {lang="python",linenos=off}
 	from django.contrib.auth.models import User